Aducanumab (Aduhelm®) has received accelerated approval as a treatment for Alzheimer’s disease from the U.S. Food and Drug Administration (FDA).

 Throughout the pandemic, our health care systems have adapted.
 People have continued to receive treatments, including infusions such as chemotherapy, with extra precautions such as social distancing and wearing a mask.
 Talk to your doctor to find out if aducanumab is right for you or a loved one, and discuss a plan to identify extra precautions for COVID safety.

-How does aducanumab (Aduhelm) compare to lecanemab (Leqembi™)?
+How does aducanumab (Aduhelm) compare to other monoclonal antibodies?

-Lecanemab (Leqembi) is another FDA-approved treatment for early Alzheimer's.
-While monoclonal antibodies that target beta-amyloid in the brain belong to the same class of treatments, no two treatments are the same.
-Each works differently and at different stages of beta-amyloid plaque formation, and ultimately slow progression of the disease and reduce clinical decline.
+While monoclonal antibodies like aducanumab, lecanemab and donanemab (currently unapproved by the FDA) that target beta-amyloid in the brain belong to the same class of treatments, no treatments are the same.
+They work differently by targeting beta-amyloid at different stages of plaque formation, and ultimately these treatments lower beta-amyloid to slow progression of the disease and to reduce clinical decline.